uvalib/monorepo/src/authorTitleIndex.md

 Tchekov, Anton, *Plays of Anton Tchekov* (1930) 193

 *see also* Chekhov.
-The ML used the spelling “Tchekov” between 1930 andn1956.
+The ML used the spelling “Tchekov” between 1930 and 1956.

 Tennyson, Alfred Lord, *Selected Poetry* (1956) 483